GREs. Recommendations. Grades. Research. May we add an upcoming lab, 17 hours a week of part-time work, midterms, and regular classwork?

 I also offered a recommendation relative to managing his time, which reinforced an idea he had considered which – as I listened to him speak – was the only “give” in a grueling schedule.
 To the extent that any counsel I provide is welcome and reasonable, I am grateful my sons feel they can turn to me for an exchange of ideas, as adults.

-Regardless of the graduate school admissions outcome – the application process is only beginning – I am reminded that we as parents must allow our children to “own” themselves.
+Regardless of the graduate school admissions outcome – the application process is only beginning, and it’s uncertain whether he will choose to apply now or wait a few years – I am reminded that we as parents must allow our children to “own” themselves.
 This is the path to independence – hit or miss at times, scary for us and them, different with each child.

 This old-fashioned “detachment parenting?”
 That’s how we roll, and it isn’t always easy.